 In Azure Active Directory (Azure AD), the term app provisioning refers to automatically creating user identities and roles for applications.

 Azure AD application provisioning refers to automatically creating user identities and roles in the applications that users need access to.
 In addition to creating user identities, automatic provisioning includes the maintenance and removal of user identities as status or roles change.
-Common scenarios include provisioning an Azure AD user into SaaS applications like Dropbox, Salesforce, ServiceNow, and more.
+Common scenarios include provisioning an Azure AD user into SaaS applications like Dropbox, Salesforce, ServiceNow, and many more.

 App provisioning lets you:

 - Automate provisioning: Automatically create new accounts in the right systems for new people when they join your team or organization.

 - Automate deprovisioning: Automatically deactivate accounts in the right systems when people leave the team or organization.

 - Synchronize data between systems: Keep the identities in apps and systems up to date based on changes in the directory or human resources system.

 - Provision groups: Provision groups to applications that support them.

 - Govern access: Monitor and audit users provisioned in applications.